 Undefined company ID’s are not allowed

-DT Rule 6 identifies that the companyId is 999999999
+DT Rule 8 identifies that the (extension) attribute value is incorrect (i.e. “Pending”).

 Product Data Elements Section

-Outlined below are the specifics relating to the PM Product Data (the section where the code@code is 48780-1 and the code@codeSystem is 2.16.840.1.113883.2.20.6.8), this excludes all overall document and labeling content information.
+Outlined below are the specifics relating to the SPM Product Data (the section where the code@code is 48780-1 and the code@codeSystem is 2.16.840.1.113883.2.20.6.8), this excludes all overall document and labeling content information.

-There is a section where the code@code is 48780-1 and the codeSystem is 2.16.840.1.113883.2.20.6.8
+There is a section where the code@code is 48780-1 and the codeSystem is 2.16.840.1.113883.2.20.6.8 (i.e component.structuredBody.component[section/code/@code = “48780-1”].section)

-???
+DT Rule 15 identifies that required content is missing.

-The <effectiveTime> element shall contain a <low> element.
+The effectiveTime element shall contain a low element.

-???
+DT Rule 2 identifies that the element has not been defined.

 The effectiveTime.low@value attribute captures the Date of Initial Approval (for entire product section)

-???
+DT Rule 15 identifies that required content is missing.

+DT Rule 8 identifies that the (extension) attribute value is incorrect or contextually incorrect, this includes verification against child elements.

-The <effectiveTime> element shall contain a <high> element.
+The effectiveTime element shall contain a high element.

-???
+DT Rule 2 identifies that the element has not been defined.

 The effectiveTime.high@value attribute captures the Date of Revision (for entire product section)

-???
+DT Rule 15 identifies that required content is missing.

+DT Rule 8 identifies that the (extension) attribute value is incorrect or contextually incorrect, this includes verification against child elements.

-There is one or subject elements
+There are one or more subject elements

-??? is this allowed (ie PM’s with no products.
+DT Rule 15 identifies that required content is missing.

-For each subject element there is an <marketingAct/effectiveTime> element.
+For each subject element there is an manufacturedProduct.manufacturedProduct.name element.

+SPL Rule 3 identifies that the element has not been defined.

+SPL Rule 6 identifies that the name is empty.

-For each subject element there is no <marketingAct/effectiveTime/low> element.
+For each subject element there is an marketingAct.effectiveTime element.

+SPL Rule 3 identifies that the element has not been defined.

+For each subject element there may not be a marketingAct.effectiveTime.low element.

+DT Rule 14 identifies that a disallowed element has been included.

-For each subject element there may be a <marketingAct/effectiveTime/high> element, that captures the date off the market (product and/or package).
+For each subject element there may be a marketingAct.effectiveTime.high element, that captures the date off the market (product and/or package).

+Informational only (there is no validation of optional aspects).

-For each subject element there is an <approval/code> element that captures the i.e. the Regulatory Activity (e.g., A/NDS, A/SNDS, NC, Level III, Level IV) this version of the SPM is associated with.
+For each subject element there is an approval.code element that captures the i.e. the Regulatory Activity (e.g., A/NDS, A/SNDS, NC, Level III, Level IV) this version of the SPM is associated with.

+DT Rule 15 identifies that required content is missing.

-For each subject element there is an <approval/effectiveTime> element.
+For each subject element there is an approval.effectiveTime element.

+SPL Rule 3 identifies that the element has not been defined.

-For each subject element there is an <approval/effectiveTime/low> element that captures the Date of Initial Approval of the specific product.
+For each subject element there is an approval.effectiveTime.low element that captures the Date of Initial Approval of the specific product.

+DT Rule 15 identifies that required content is missing.

-For each subject element there is an <approval/effectiveTime/high> element that captures the Date of Revision of the specific product.
+For each subject element there is an approval.effectiveTime.high element that captures the Date of Revision of the specific product.

+DT Rule 15 identifies that required content is missing.

 For each subject element there is one or more characteristic elements where the code@codeSystem="2.16.840.1.113883.2.20.6.23" and the code@code=”13” that captures the Pharmaceutical Standard.

+DT Rule 15 identifies that required content is missing.

 For each subject element there is one or more characteristic elements where the code@codeSystem="2.16.840.1.113883.2.20.6.23" and the code@code=”14” that captures the Scheduling Symbol.

+DT Rule 15 identifies that required content is missing.